beelzebielsk/ttp-stocks/notes.md

 - Make a require json properties middleware to validate json messages to endpoints that require a json formatted request.

-Up next
+### Up next

 - frontend needs to get made
     / routing to different components
-    / sign in needs to be recycled from Login example
+    / sign in needs to be recycled from Login example / sign up component
-    - there should be a quick-and-easy way to block someone from seeing restricted pages.
-A way to just say "this is blocked off if you don't satisfy some condition, like valid signed token in localStorage".
-    - sign up component
     - add purchasing to portfolio component
+    - add user balance to stock purchasing component
-    - transactions component
+    / transactions component
+- Unify the three forms.
 - Put authentication guards over endpoints in the API.
 Make sure to put auth header in any request to API endpoint that will eventually require it.
+- Make sure someone can only buy whole number amounts of stock.
+- Make sure someone can only buy stocks from a valid ticker.
+- Make sure someone can only buy stocks if they have enough money.
+- Change transaction endpoint in API to alter a user's balance for stocks purchased.
+- there should be a quick-and-easy way to block someone from seeing restricted pages.
+A way to just say "this is blocked off if you don't satisfy some condition, like valid signed token in localStorage".
 - Change portfolio to distinguish bw not yet having gotten stocks and having no stocks.
+- Change transaction creation endpoint to also update user balance iff there's enough money to cover the price.

-Remaining
+### Remaining

+- Keep the documentation consistent.
+Use param everywhere, or use prop for all react properties expected.
+- The open price is sometimes null from IEX.
+When?
+Why?
+    - <https://iexcloud.io/docs/api/#quote> has some info. says
+      > Refers to the official open price from the SIP.
+15 minute
+      > delayed (can be null after 00:00 ET, before 9:45 and weekends)
+    - Is there info which states when it will definitely be avail so I can give user message or warning?
 - After successful sign-up, user should be routed to login.
 - After successful sign-in, user should be routed to portfolio.
 - A decent model for the portfolio page <https://www.bloomberg.com/markets/stocks>
 - Find and use a linter.
-- Make color changes s use a transition
+- Make color changes in portfolio use a transition, if you update the prices on the page over time, or implement refresh button.
 - Change to secrets which are asymmetric and allow backend to share pub key for verifcation.
 - Don't transmit passwords unencrypted.
 - Store passwords better in db
 - Follow [these directions](https://iexcloud.io/docs/api/#attribution)
   at the end.
+- write logout logic.
 - Make api calls to stocks from backend.
 My API key should NOT be in my frontend.
 Though I can do as such at the start.
+- Maybe good hook uses
+    - Fade in previous value, or take action based on previous value of some prop or something.
+    - The loading, then fetch behavior.
+That's common.

 I need a backend and a frontend.
 They want user authentication.
 The backend has to store users that will get registered.
 And I suppose it